AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_overview.md

 ### Set chat group extensions

 The chat group owner or admin can update the extesnion information of the chat group.
 Extension information can be used to customize group extensions.
-The data length of the extension information cannot exceed 8KB.
+The data length of the extension information cannot exceed 8 KB.

+<a name="limitations"></a>

 ## Limitations of chat group member count